Updated on October 10th, 2024 by Felix Martinez

 On the other hand, just like most REITs, H&R REIT is currently facing a headwind due to the adverse environment of fast-rising interest rates, which are likely to increase the burden of the interest expense on the trust.

-Nevertheless, it is hard to estimate the impact of high interest rates on H&R REIT, as the interest expense of the trust has decreased sharply in recent quarters thanks to the extensive divestment of properties.
-In addition, investors should be cautious in their growth expectations, given the extensive divestment of properties amid the ongoing transformation of the REIT.
+Nevertheless, it is hard to estimate the impact of high interest rates on H&R REIT, as the trust’s interest expense has decreased sharply in recent quarters thanks to the extensive divestment of properties.
+In addition, investors should be cautious in their growth expectations, given the extensive divestment of properties amid the REIT’s ongoing transformation.
 Overall, we expect the REIT to grow its FFO per unit by about 3.0% per year on average over the next five years.

 Dividend & Valuation Analysis